You On AI Field Guide · Homo Sentimentalis Productivus The You On AI Field Guide Home

 The figure's genealogy runs from the Hawthorne experiments of the 1920s, which discovered that workers' productivity responded to emotional engagement, through the postwar transformation of American psychoanalysis into a project of self-optimization, to the late-twentieth-century emergence of the creative class whose work demanded not merely skill but passion.
 Each stage produced new conditions for the figure's development.
 The AI transition represents the terminal stage: the first technology capable of converting emotional experience into productive output in real time, without mediation.

-The orange pill moment that Edo Segal describes in The Orange Pill is the archetypal experience of homo sentimentalis productivus encountering a technology calibrated to her emotional structure.
+The orange pill moment that Edo Segal describes in You On AI is the archetypal experience of homo sentimentalis productivus encountering a technology calibrated to her emotional structure.
 The exhilaration, the vertigo, the inability to stop, the tears at seeing one's interior given form—these are not generic responses to a powerful tool.
 They are the specific responses of a subject whose emotional life has been organized for exactly this encounter over the course of a century.

 The figure is distinguished from earlier human types—homo economicus, homo faber, even Weber's Protestant work-ethic subject—by the absence of any experienced tension between feeling and producing.
 The Protestant worker felt the duty to work, but the duty was imposed from outside by a theological imperative.
 Homo sentimentalis productivus feels the desire to work, and the desire is experienced as her deepest selfhood.
 The coercion has become indistinguishable from authenticity.